PACCAR Inc (PCAR) and the Battle of Fundamentals vs. Technicals

-PACCAR Inc (NASDAQ:PCAR) went down by -1.78% from its latest closing price compared to the recent 1-year high of $99.67.
-The company’s stock price has collected -1.95% of loss in the last five trading sessions.
+PACCAR Inc (NASDAQ:PCAR) went down by -1.41% from its latest closing price compared to the recent 1-year high of $97.79.
+The company’s stock price has collected 0.70% of gains in the last five trading sessions.
 The Wall Street Journal reported on 01/21/21 that Paccar, Under Armour, Ford, United: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in PACCAR Inc (NASDAQ :PCAR) Right Now?

-PACCAR Inc (NASDAQ:PCAR) scored a price-to-earnings ratio above its average ratio, recording 17.49 x from its present earnings ratio.
+PACCAR Inc (NASDAQ:PCAR) scored a price-to-earnings ratio above its average ratio, recording 17.61 x from its present earnings ratio.
 Plus, the 36-month beta value for PCAR is at 0.92.
+Opinions of the stock are interesting as 9 analysts out of 20 who provided ratings for PACCAR Inc declared the stock was a “buy,” while 2 rated the stock as “overweight,” 8 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.